oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 *  Change Controller: IESG
 *  Provisional registration?
 No

-### application/sdjwt-presentation
+### application/sd-jwt-presentation

 *  Type name: application
-*  Subtype name: sdjwt-presentation
+*  Subtype name: sd-jwt-presentation
 *  Required parameters: n/a
 *  Optional parameters: n/a
 *  Encoding considerations: 8bit; application/sdjwt-presentation values are encoded as a series of base64url-encoded values (the last of which may be an empty string), each separated from the next by a single tilde ('~') character.